ceri-comps/ceri-materialize/README.md

 For the usage of the css only components see the very good [materialize-css documentation](http://materializecss.com/).

-For style personalization see the sass variable definitions in the original [repo](https://github.com/Dogfalo/materialize/blob/master/sass/components/_variables.scss).
+For style personalization see the available [sass variable definitions](https://github.com/Dogfalo/materialize/blob/master/sass/components/_variables.scss).

 ### Webpack config